 Head Finds Jesus

 Drugs are bad, mmkay?
-After years of burning the candle at both ends with a flamethrower took its toll, Korn man Head traded being the guitarist in one of the most influential metal bands of all time for being baptised by a dude who looked like a fat Billy Gould.
+After years of burning the candle at both ends with a flamethrower took its toll, Korn man Head traded being the guitarist in one of the most influential metal bands of all time for being baptised by a dude who looked like Billy Gould.
 Seriously.
 Check the pictures.